Mathnerd314/stroscot/docs/Commentary/Language/Exceptions.rst

 Serialize: Unwinding but across a process or thread boundary.
 Catch action, convert to value, pass value via IPC, convert back to exception and rethrow.

 Wrap: As unwind, but change the exception returned.
-Often this loses fidelity by replacing a very specific exception with a more generic one, making it harder to perform recovery unless the original exception is chained in.
+Often this loses fidelity by replacing a very specific exception with a more generic one.
+Either the original exception value is lost completely, or else one has to use a chaining mechanism that makes it more difficult to perform recovery.
+It is better to pass the exception up unmodified and make the catching mechanism more powerful to handle multiple types of errors at once in a clause.

 Frequency
 ---------